0chain/HelloWorld-Android/README.md

 Both of the apps rely on the [gosdk](https://github.com/0chain/gosdk) for interacting with the 0chain blockchain.

+- See [gitbook](https://docs.zus.network/guides/zus-js-sdk/sdk-reference) for extensive list of functions provided by gosdk.

 ## Setup the SDK

 ### Download the latest sdk from [here](https://github.com/0chain/gosdk/releases).
 Extract `zcncore.aar`